This story has been updated. It was originally published on April 13, 2017.

 Once you’ve logged into a device with your Apple ID, password, and TFA code, that device will be marked as trusted, which means you won’t need to log in using TFA again.
 It’s therefore important that you do have passwords, PIN codes, and other types of protection on your computers and phones to prevent unauthorized access.

 To configure the different parts of your security setup, open your Apple ID account page in a web browser.
 Make sure your registered email addresses and your trusted phone numbers are up to date and secure, because you might need them if you should ever lose access to your account.

 Any web browser on any computer will also let you access the iCloud suite of web apps and services.
 If you’re on a public computer or a machine you share with others, just be sure to sign out after you’ve finished.
 Some browsers may ask to remember your password.
-You can allow this on your personal computer, but in that case, make sure that something else will prevent a guest from accessing the browser.
-For example, you can set up a user account password for getting into the operating system.
+You can allow this on your personal computer, but make sure that something else will prevent a guest from accessing the browser.
+For example, set up a user account password for getting into the operating system.

 Head to Settings on iCloud.com, and you can reach the same Apple ID account page we looked at earlier to get another overview of the devices linked with your Apple ID.
 At the foot of the page is an option to sign out of all browsers.
-Click on this to make sure no one’s using iCloud with any other web browser except the one you have open.
+Click this to make sure no one’s using iCloud with any other web browser except the one you have open.

 Other security tips

 The app stores that Apple has built into iOS, iPadOS, and macOS do a very good job of keeping you safe from dangerous software and viruses.
 On your phone or tablet, you shouldn’t have to install anything from outside the iOS App Store.
 On your computer, however, you may need to venture outside the walls of the macOS App Store every now and again.
 If you do, read user reviews and web write-ups to double-check on any program you install.